royerlab/inTRACKtive/README.md

 > ⚠️ Currently `dataframe_to_browser` only works for Google Chrome and Firefox (not Safari)

-### iii) Open `inTRACKtive` using the napari widget
+### iii) Open `inTRACKtive` using the _napari_ widget

-Using the same capabilities of the `dataframe_to_browser`, we made a [napari](https://napari.org/stable/) widget.
-The widget (`intracktiveWidget`) is part of the Python package after `pip install`, and automatically shows up in the napari widget list (`plugins>inTRACKtive`).
-To keep the `inTRACKtive` python package light-weight, napari is not listed as one of its dependencies.
-To make use of the napari widget, please `pip install napari[all]` in the same conda environment as `inTRACKtive`.
-The widget takes the tracking data from a [`tracks`](https://napari.org/dev/howtos/layers/tracks.html) layer in napari and opens an `inTRACKtive` browser window with the data.
+Using the same capabilities of the `dataframe_to_browser`, we made a [_napari_](https://napari.org/stable/) widget.
+The widget (`intracktiveWidget`) is part of the Python package after `pip install`, and automatically shows up in the _napari_ widget list (`plugins>inTRACKtive`).
+To keep the `inTRACKtive` python package light-weight, _napari_ is not listed as one of its dependencies.
+To make use of the _napari_ widget, please `pip install "napari[all]"` in the same conda environment as `inTRACKtive`.
+The widget takes the tracking data from a [`TracksLayer`](https://napari.org/dev/howtos/layers/tracks.html) layer in _napari_ and opens an `inTRACKtive` browser window with the data.
 We provide an example of how to use the widget in a [Jupyter Notebook (`/napari/src/intracktive/examples`)](/python/src/intracktive/examples/notebook2_inTRACKtive_from_napari.ipynb).

 <p align="center">
   <img src="/public/docs/images/napari_widget.png" width="75%">
   <p align="center">
-    <em>Figure 2 - the inTRACKtive napari widget</em>
+    <em>Figure 2 - the inTRACKtive _napari_ widget</em>
   </p>
 </p>

 Some notes:
-- The user can select a tracks layer to open in `inTRACKtive`
+- The user can select a `TracksLayer` to open in `inTRACKtive`
 - The user can choose the directory where to save the Zarr (either provide a directory, or leave blank, and the widget will save in a temporary location)

 > ⚠️ Note that when viewing a dataset that is hosted locally, sharing the dataset with someone else via the "shareable URL" option does not work, since the dataset only exists locally.
-Either share the dataset, or deposit the data on a public repository (examples: lab/university website, a public partition on a local cluster (HPC), AWS S3 bucket, Github Pages, Google Cloud Storage, etc)
+Either share the dataset itself, or deposit the data on a public repository (examples: lab/university website, a public partition on a local cluster (HPC), AWS S3 bucket, Github Pages, Google Cloud Storage, etc)

 ([↑Back to table of contents↑](#table-of-contents))